 Follow this link for more:

 Robyn has worked with kids with autism since 1995.
 She has seen kids in the private sector, the pubic school system and doing in-home tutoring which gives her many perspectives.
 She appreciates the difficulty typical teens have as they process what is important in life as the world presents confusing information.
-She tries to connect that sensitive time period that is sometimes compounded by autism, PDD, ADD or a variety of other challenges.
+She tries to connect the sensitive time period (teen years) that is sometimes compounded by autism, PDD, ADD or a variety of other challenges.